 For franchisees, this is an opportunity to replicate proven business principles that have been market tested by a broad audience.
 This opportunity creates a new relationship, better yet a partnership, between the novice brand partner and the seasoned brand partner by offering a wide range of system support in an independent small business setting.
 There is no trial and error of systems, standards, design, branding, packaging, costs or other business factors for the franchisee to consider.
 Execution of the established business model is the #1 priority for the new brand partner.

-Franchising is not guarantee for success!
-The same important business principles apply to a franchise business as they do for any other business: informed decision-making, calculated risks, hard work, time management, financial acumen and exceptional customer service.
+Franchising is not a guarantee for success!
+The same business principles apply to a franchise business as they do for any other business: informed decision-making, calculated risks, hard work, time management, financial acumen and exceptional customer service.
 Fundamentally, a “win-win” framework between a franchisor and franchisee fuels the long-term success for everyone.

 If you have ever wondered if your business has what it takes to franchise but don’t know where to start in evaluating the opportunity, you’re now in luck!
 Regardless of where you currently are in this process, stop, pick up the phone and call us immediately.
-Our certified franchise executives, combined with our in-house business modeling expertise and overall general ‘know how’ allows us to offer the total package solution for all your franchising needs.
+Our certified franchise executives, combined with our in-house business modeling expertise and overall general ‘know how’ provides the total package solution for all your franchising needs.
 If you are an existing franchisee with a multi-unit development commitment, please view our Market Planning and Store Development Services above.

 Federal law defines and shapes the act of franchising.
 Under the Federal Trade Commission (“FTC”) Franchise Rule, also referred to as the “Amended FTC Rule” following an amendment effective July 1, 2007